Skip to content

 Michael Carroll - Southeast Area Transit District - General Manager

-Fred Kulakowski - CTDOT - Transportation Supervising Engineer
+Fred Kulakowski - CTDOT - Transportation Supervising Engineer (former)

-Marlon Pena - CTDOT - Transportation Planner
+Marlon Dubois - CTDOT - Transportation Planner

 Edward Sabourin - CTDOT - Project Engineer